TREASURIES-Long bond yields fall, but higher yields may lie ahead

 Following last week's sharp market sell-off, the share of investors who said they are short U.S. government debt, or holding fewer Treasuries than their benchmarks, fell to 15 percent, down from 23 percent the previous week.

 "The Treasury market appears to be in the early stages of tracing out a new higher range.
 There are no signs yet that this is the beginning of a sustained bear move," William O'Donnell and John Briggs, strategists at RBS Securities in Stamford, Connecticut, said in a research note.
-(Additional reporting by Chris Reese and Richard Leong; Editing by Diane Craft)
+(Additional reporting by Chris Reese and Richard Leong; Editing by Jan Paschal)

 * Indexes up: Dow 0.47 pct, S&P 0.39 pct, Nasdaq 0.48 pct (Updates to mid-afternoon trading)